flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 ### Panoptic-PolarNet
 The authors have also extended PolarNet for panoptic segmentation, for which we provide a brief summary.
 Panoptic segmentation aims to unify instance and semantic segmentation, assigning a class label to every point, and assigning instance IDs to points belonging to a "thing" class (e.g. car).
 For points belonging to a "stuff" class (e.g. sky), we do not assign an instance ID.

-In Panoptic-PolarNet, additional prediction heads are added to the end of the UNet backbone.
+In Panoptic-PolarNet [6], additional prediction heads are added to the end of the UNet backbone.
 For each grid cell, a heatmap of likely object centers is generated.
 Grid cells with the same centers are grouped together, and a deterministic fusion step is used to combine the groupings with the semantic segmentation prediction to produce a panoptic segmentation prediction.
 A combined loss function is used to optimize all of the prediction heads simultaneously.

 Panoptic quality is used as a metric to evaluate panoptic segmentation: